syncthing/docs/users/foldertypes.rst

 .. image:: foldersendonly.png

-The intention is for this to be used on devices where a "master copy" of files are kept - where the files are not expected to be changed on other devices or where such changes would be undesirable.
+The intention is for this to be used on devices where a "reference copy" of files are kept - where the files are not expected to be changed on other devices or where such changes would be undesirable.